Homeschool

 Photo credit to Mainly Montessori – This is her beautiful Timeline with links and more information than you could ever read!

-The Good and The Beautiful
+3. The Good and The Beautiful Curriculum

-I have a lot of friends who homeschool and one of the beautiful things about it is we can all homeschool in different ways and be successful.
-As far as homeschool resources, The Good and The Beautiful is a must-have for many homeschoolers.
-They have a curriculum that is very thorough in academics and very hands-on for the learners.
+The Good and The Beautiful have a curriculum that is very thorough in academics and very hands-on for the learners.
 Many of my homeschooling friends use and love this curriculum.
-I have used a few of the science units, including solar system, arthropods, & botany.
+I have used many of the science units, including solar system, arthropods, botany, water and our world, and more.
 I’ve been impressed with how much of the lessons have a Montessori feel to them.
 A lot of the lessons can be presented as you would present a Montessori culture lesson with suggested follow-ups.
-I plan to work these into our culture studies this year.
+I sometimes work these lessons into our culture studies.

 Free Math & Language Workbooks

-The Good and the Beautiful also has free versions of some of their Math and Language curriculum.
+The Good and the Beautiful has free versions of some of their Math and Language curricula.
 These make for perfect supplementary work for homeschoolers.
 I plan to use these workbooks as an optional lesson or follow-up work.
 I’m not going to be requiring a certain number of pages or a number of lessons with these workbooks.
-I can imagine my daughter will like to do a page or two from one of the workbooks as practice, review, or just to do something different.
+I can imagine my daughter would like to do a page or two from one of the workbooks as practice, review, or just to do something different.
 It will give her some variety and allow me to assess some of the knowledge she has that I might not otherwise realize.
 Some of the pages might be a review, some might challenge her, and some might prompt some new questions or lessons.

-Homeschool Resources by Montessorians on Teachers Pay Teachers
+4. Homeschool Resources by Montessorians on Teachers Pay Teachers

 My top 2 favorite material creators are MontessoriKiwi & The Modern Montessori Guide, both found on teachers pay teachers.
 These two ladies make BEAUTIFUL printables that are inexpensive for you to prepare at home.
 I’m transitioning from a school setting that has every material that all my 6-9-year-old kids might need.
-It is undesired and unrealistic for me to recreate my classroom with all of the expensive materials neatly placed in towers and drawers so that 15+ students all have access to the materials they need at all times.
+It is undesired and unrealistic for me to recreate my classroom with all of the expensive materials neatly placed in towers and drawers so that 20+ students all have access to the materials they need at all times.
 Instead, I’ve chosen more specific materials catered to my daughter.
 We can print and prepare them as we see fit.

 I’m skipping most of the 3 part cards that I previously had in my classroom.
 In my observations, my daughter is uninterested in them so they don’t serve a purpose.
 Instead, I’ll fill her shelves with books and artifacts that interest her and spark further work.
 Make sure you are filling your shelves with things that will draw your child in, not things that you think are supposed to go there, or that look extra pretty.
 I’ve learned this the hard way when my beautiful shelves collect dust because I made them the way I wanted them and not the way my children did.